Testing 2024’s Best Concrete Sealers to Protect Against Stains

 • Type: Water-based

-• Low-VOC formula for the eco-conscious consumer; suitable for homes with children and pets
+• Low-VOC formula for the eco-conscious consumer

-• Leaves durable shell on countertop to prevent scratches and damage
+• Leaves a durable shell on countertops

-• Attractive semi-gloss sheen adds a luster to concrete surfaces
+• Attractive semi-gloss sheen

-• Not suitable for a brush application type; may require additional tools for applying
+• Not suitable for a brush application

 Get the Rocklinite Labs concrete sealer at Amazon.

-Though we had high hopes for RainguardPro Micro-Seal penetrating concrete sealer, it didn’t live up to our high standards.
+Though we had high hopes for RainguardPro Micro-Seal concrete sealer, it didn’t live up to our high standards.
 Micro-Seal is intended to prime and seal concrete and masonry before painting, and the suggested method of application is by spray.
 We filled our sprayer, but it clogged after just a few spritzes.
 So we strained the sealer through a large coffee filter to remove the tiny bits that had obstructed the nozzle and were then able to use it in the sprayer.

 The product dried blotchy, but we continued testing and, at the end, when we power-washed, the sealer peeled off in flakes.
 We don’t know exactly what the problem was—whether the product had expired or perhaps had been exposed to extreme temperatures at some time during the storage/shipment process that caused it to break down.
 Our experience might have been a fluke, so we don’t want to give the wrong impression of the overall quality of the sealer, but judging by the product we received, we cannot recommend it.